decred/politeia/README.md

 running CockroachDB with Politeia.
 It's ok if the directory `~/.cockroachdb` does not exist yet.
-The script will create it.  **The directory that you pass into the script must be the same cockroachdb directory that you use in the politeiad and politeiawww config files when specifying `cacherootcert` and `cachecertdir`.**
+The script will create it.  **The directory that you pass into the script must be the same cockroachdb directory that you use in the politeiad and politeiawww config files when specifying the cache certificates.**

     cd $GOPATH/src/github.com/decred/politeia
-    ./cachecerts.sh ~/.cockroachdb
+    ./cockroachcerts.sh ~/.cockroachdb

 The script will create the following certificates and directories:

     .cockroachdb
     ├── ca.key
+    └── certs
+        ├── ca.crt
-    ├── certs
+        ├── clients
+        │   └── root
         │       ├── ca.crt
-    │   ├── clients
-    │   │   ├── records_politeiad
-    │   │   │   ├── ca.crt
-    │   │   │   ├── client.records_politeiad.crt
-    │   │   │   └── client.records_politeiad.key
-    │   │   ├── records_politeiawww
-    │   │   │   ├── ca.crt
-    │   │   │   ├── client.records_politeiawww.crt
-    │   │   │   └── client.records_politeiawww.key
-    │   │   └── root
-    │   │       ├── ca.crt
-    │   │       ├── client.root.crt
+        │       ├── client.root.crt
-    │   │       └── client.root.key
+        │       └── client.root.key
-    │   └── node
+        └── node
-    │       ├── ca.crt
+            ├── ca.crt
-    │       ├── node.crt
+            ├── node.crt
-    │       └── node.key
+            └── node.key
-    └── data

-Client certificates are created for the database users root, records_politeiad, and records_politeiawww.  records_politeiad and records_politeiawww are the politeiad and politeiawww users for the records cache.
+These are the certificates required to run a CockroachDB node locally.
+This includes creating a CA certificate, a node certificate, and a client certificate for the root user.
+The root user is used to setup the databases and can be used to open a sql shell.
 Each client directory contains all of the certificates required to connect to the database with that user.
-The root user is used to setup the CockroachDB databases in the `cachesetup.sh` script below and for opening up a sql shell to run database commands manually.

 The node directory contains the certificates for running a CockroachDB instance locally.
 Directions for generating node certificates when deploying a CockroachDB cluster can be found in the [CockroachDB manual deployment docs](https://www.cockroachlabs.com/docs/stable/manual-deployment.html).

 You can now start CockroachDB using the command below.
-Politeia requires that CockroachDB be running.
+The `cachesetup.sh` script that is run next requires that a CockroachDB is running.

     cockroach start \
       --certs-dir=${HOME}/.cockroachdb/certs/node \